Released on: Nov 24, 2021

 This release includes fixes for three security vulnerabilities (click the links for complete details to see whether your installation is affected):

-- Insecure default configuration affects installations where REDASH_COOKIE_SECRET
+- Insecure default configuration affects installations where REDASH_COOKIE_SECRET is not set explicitly (CVE-2021-41192)

 - SSRF vulnerability affects installations that enabled URL-loading data sources (CVE-2021-43780)

-parameter in OAuth client code affects installations where Google Login is enabled (CVE-2021-43777)
+- Incorrect usage of state parameter in OAuth client code affects installations where Google Login is enabled (CVE-2021-43777)

 It also incorporates several fixes from master that merged after the V10.0 release.